Skip to main content

 npm install -g @antseed/cli

-antseed connect --router local
+antseed buyer start --router local

-That's it.
 See the installation guide for full details.

 Does it work with Claude Code, Codex, or other AI tools?